Q: What is Amazon Neptune?

 You can choose to create a final DB Snapshot when deleting your DB Instance.
 If you do, you can use this DB Snapshot to restore the deleted DB Instance at a later date.
 Amazon Neptune retains this final user-created DB Snapshot along with all other manually created DB Snapshots after the DB Instance is deleted.
 Only DB Snapshots are retained after the DB Instance is deleted (i.e., automated backups created for point-in-time restore are not kept).

 Yes.
 Neptune gives you the ability to create snapshots of your databases, which you can use later to restore a database.
-You can share a snapshot with a different AWS account, and the owner of the recipient account can use your snapshot to restore a DB that contains your data.
+You can share a snapshot with a different Amazon Web Services account, and the owner of the recipient account can use your snapshot to restore a DB that contains your data.
 You can even choose to make your snapshots public – that is, anybody can restore a DB containing your (public) data.
-You can use this feature to share data between your various environments (production, dev/test, staging, etc.) that have different AWS accounts, as well as keep backups of all your data secure in a separate account in case your main AWS account is ever compromised.
+You can use this feature to share data between your various environments (production, dev/test, staging, etc.) that have different Amazon Web Services accounts, as well as keep backups of all your data secure in a separate account in case your main Amazon Web Services account is ever compromised.

 Q: Will I be billed for shared snapshots?